-Thirteen researchers and affiliates of the MIT Joint Program on the Science and Policy of Global Change plan to deliver or contribute to nine oral and poster presentations at the American Geophysical Union (AGU) 2019 Fall Meeting on December 9-13 at the Moscone Center in San Francisco.
+Thirteen researchers and affiliates of the MIT Joint Program on the Science and Policy of Global Change plan to deliver or contribute to eight oral and poster presentations at the American Geophysical Union (AGU) 2019 Fall Meeting on December 9-13 at the Moscone Center in San Francisco.
 The largest Earth and space science conference in the world, the AGU Fall Meeting provides a platform for new research and emerging trends in more than 25 disciplines, including global environmental change.

 Joint Program studies featured in this year’s talks and posters showcase in-depth studies of Earth systems, managed resources, modeling tools and techniques, and policy scenarios.
 Topics include detecting ozone-depleting substances; evaluating changes in the oceans and global nutrient and carbon cycles; assessing the potential impact of global change on wind and solar power production; evaluating modeling uncertainties under emissions scenarios consistent with long-term goals of the Paris Agreement, and estimating the economic benefits of air quality policies.